 The lack of leadership capability has been highly ranked as a top challenge for organizations.

-Create the right leadership journey for your high potential leaders by offering the right courses and coaching for success.
+Create the right leadership journey for your high-potential leaders by offering the right courses and coaching for success.

 Teaching the Art of Negotiation to Leaders

 Negotiation is the basic means of getting what you want from others.
-It is the back and forth communication designed to reach an agreement when you and the other side have some interests that are shared and others that are opposed.
+It is the back-and-forth communication designed to reach an agreement when you and the other side have some interests that are shared and others that are opposed.

 Soft negotiators tend to:

-- Maintain goal of agreement
+- Maintain the goal of the agreement

 - Trust in members of the other party